robinovitch61/hotstuff/README.md

 - [x] Fix bug with runtime/timesteps not resetting [5]
 - [x] More reasonable sig figs in plots (10th of degree) [5]
 - [x] Theory explanation section/popup [5]
-- [ ] Differentiate between conduction and convection just for user tracking.
+- [x] Differentiate between conduction and convection just for user tracking.
 Remove unidirectional option from app.
-No source/target terminology?
+No source/target terminology.
 [5]
-- [ ] Deal with math for radiative heat transfer (incomplete/wrong right now?)
+- [x] Deal with math for radiative heat transfer (incomplete/wrong right now?)
 [5]
+- [ ] Limits on resizing panels [5]
 - [ ] Logo + favicon [5]
-- [ ] Limits on resizing panels [5]
 - [ ] Fun default model (models?)
 [5]
 - [ ] Sane validation on editing each editable cell in table [5]
 - [ ] Tutorial popup instead of tutorial model [5]